 6. It Feels Like A Natural Progression

-Let's say you're both finished school, have an apartment, and a regular routine.
-When you're settled, the timing will likely feel right and getting married will feel like a natural progression.
-As Klapow tells me, it should feel like something you move into with momentum versus settling for an alternative to not moving the relationship forward.
+Let's say you're both finished school, found an apartment, and have established a regular routine.
+If you're settled and ready for the next stage, the timing will likely feel right, and getting married will come about as a natural progression.

 Signs You Should Break Up